Ho Chi Minh City University of Technology and Engineering: History

-Ho Chi Minh City University of Technology and Education (HCMUTE) is the first university in Vietnam educating and training technical teachers for the whole country.
+Ho Chi Minh City University of Technology and Engineering (HCMUTE) is the first university in Vietnam educating and training technical teachers for the whole country.
 Chronologically, HCMUTE has been renamed several times due to integration with other schools or its own promotion.

 The university evolved from the Board of Technical Education, first founded on October 5, 1962, then renamed Nguyen Truong To Center for Technical Education in Thu Duc in September 1972, and later upgraded to Thu Duc College of Education in 1974.
 On October 27, 1976, the SRV Prime Minister issued a decision to establish Thu Duc University of Technical Education on the basis of Thu Duc College of Education.
-This was amalgamated with Thu Duc Industrial Vocational School in 1984 and further merged with Technical Teacher Training School No.5 in 1991 to become the present Ho Chi Minh City University of Technology and Education.
+This was amalgamated with Thu Duc Industrial Vocational School in 1984 and further merged with Technical Teacher Training School No.5 in 1991 to become Ho Chi Minh City University of Technology and Education.
 In 1995, the university incorporated with National University Ho Chi Minh City as an informal member.
 In 2000, HCMUTE became a member under supervision of Ministry of Education and Training of Vietnam (MoET).
+In December 26, 2025, the Deputy Prime Minister of Vietnam signed a decision to rename the university as the present day Ho Chi Minh City University of Technology and Engineering.